 Electric fencing is ideal for grazing or pasture management by containing animals on a selected area of pasture or crop.
-It also may be used to protect gardens and landscapes from animal damage.

 In 1938, the first electric fence was developed in New Zealand by Gallagher.
 Since that time, electric fencing systems have made farm and ranch life easier.
 Today, both permanent and portable electric fencing products are used all over the world.